If you're new to fingerstyle guitar, here's a guide to reading and understanding fingerpicking guitar tabs.

-Let's go over the basics of guitar tabs before looking at the challenges with reading fingerpicking guitar tabs for fingerstyle.
+Let's go over the basics of guitar tablature, and then we'll tackle specific challenges with reading fingerpicking guitar tabs.

 What are Guitar Tabs?

-Guitar tabs, or tablature, are a form of musical notation that allows guitarists to read and play music without having to learn traditional sheet music.
+Guitar tabs, or tablature, are a form of musical notation that allows guitarists to read and play music without having to learn to read traditional sheet music.

 Fingerpicking tabs may contain information on which finger to use to pluck the strings.
 This is particularly true if the tab contains a staff with standard notation.
 Each finger of the plucking hand is referred to with a letter: